-On 5 April 2017, the Honourable Grace Grace MP, Minister for Employment and Industrial Relations, Minister for Racing and Minister for Multicultural Affairs, announced that a best practice review of Workplace Health and Safety Queensland (WHSQ) is to be undertaken in response to the recent tragic fatalities at Dreamworld and an Eagle Farm worksite in 2016.
+On 5 April 2017, the Honourable Grace Grace MP, Minister for Employment and Industrial Relations, Minister for Racing and Minister for Multicultural Affairs, announced that a best practice review of Workplace Health and Safety Queensland (WHSQ) should be undertaken in response the tragic fatalities at Dreamworld and an Eagle Farm worksite in 2016.

-Under the terms of reference for the review, the reviewer is asked to consider WHSQ's effectiveness in light of contemporary regulatory practice.
-This includes reviewing all WHSQ's functions including inspections, investigations, prosecutions, enforceable undertakings, research, strategy and policy development, information and education and awareness campaigns.
-The review will also consider specific issues such as whether an offence of 'gross negligence causing death' should be introduced and whether current penalty levels under the work health and safety laws act as a sufficient deterrent to non-compliance.
+Under the terms of reference for the review, the reviewer was asked to consider WHSQ's effectiveness in light of contemporary regulatory practice.
+This included reviewing all WHSQ's functions including inspections, investigations, prosecutions, enforceable undertakings, research, strategy and policy development, information and education and awareness campaigns.
+The review also considered specific issues such as whether an offence of 'gross negligence causing death' should be introduced and whether current penalty levels under the work health and safety laws act as a sufficient deterrent to non-compliance.